diagrams/diagrams-doc/doc/manual.rst

   * Finding the `magnitude` (length) of a vector
   * Projecting one vector onto another with `project`.

-See `Data.VectorSpace`:mod: for other useful functions and operators.
+See `this tutorial for a more in-depth introduction to working with vectors and points`__.

+__ vector.html

 One might think we could also identify *points* in a space with vectors having one end at the origin.
 However, this turns out to be a